fouzdertech/business-suite-doc/sales/managing-invoices.md

 # Managing Invoices

-CloudOnex Business Suite provides comprehensive tools for creating, managing, and tracking invoices.
+FouzderIT Business Suite provides comprehensive tools for creating, managing, and tracking invoices.
 This guide will help you effectively manage your invoicing process.

 ## Creating Invoices